-Test Cases For Adding Beneficiary: In our previous post, we have discussed how to write Test Cases for Account Deactivation, and now in this post, we are going to discuss how to write test cases for Adding Beneficiaries.
+Test Case For Adding Beneficiary To Bank Account: In our previous post, we discussed how to write Test Cases for Account Deactivation, and now in this post, we are going to discuss how to write test cases for add beneficiary.
 You can also check all the test cases which are shared by the softwaretestingo team using this test case example test link.

 |Post Of||Test Cases For Adding Beneficiary|